Pittock Mansion

 The Pittock Mansion is a French Renaissance-style château in the West Hills of Portland, Oregon, United States.
-The mansion was originally built in 1914 as a private home for London-born Oregonian publisher Henry Pittock and his wife, Georgiana Burton Pittock.
-It is a 46-room estate built of Tenino Sandstone situated on 46 acre that is now owned by the city's Bureau of Parks and Recreation and open for touring.
+It was built in 1914 as a private home for London-born Oregonian publisher Henry Pittock and his wife, Georgiana Burton Pittock.
+It is a 46-room estate built of Tenino sandstone situated on 46 acre that is now owned by the city's Bureau of Parks and Recreation and open for touring.

-Modeled after Victorian and French Renaissance architecture, the mansion is situated on an expanse in the West Hills that provides panoramic views of Downtown Portland.
-The building was added to the National Register of Historic Places in 1974.
+Modeled after Beaux Arts and French Renaissance architecture, the mansion is situated on an expanse in the West Hills that provides panoramic views of Downtown Portland.
+It was added to the National Register of Historic Places in 1974.

 History

 Construction and architecture

 Pittock Mansion was constructed in 1909 by London-born publisher and business tycoon Henry Pittock as a private residence for himself and his wife, Georgiana.
 The house was designed by San Francisco architect Edward T. Foulkes.
 Construction began in 1909, though the house was not completed until 1914.
 Upon completion, the home featured such luxuries as a central vacuum system, intercoms, indirect lighting, an elevator, and a walk-in refrigerator.
-The interiors of the mansion were modeled on an eclectic collection of styles, including Jacobean, Edwardian, Turkish, and French Renaissance architecture.
+The interiors of the mansion were modeled on an eclectic collection of styles, including Jacobean, (the library) craftsman, (the dining room) Turkish, (the smoking room) and French Renaissance (the music room).

 Georgiana Pittock was an avid gardener who was a founding member of the Portland Rose Society, hosted the first Portland Rose Show in 1889, and helped launch the Portland Rose Festival.
 Pittock Mansion is surrounded by formal gardens that reflect her passion for gardening.
 The lawn is hedged by heritage roses as a tribute to Georgiana's work.